Iona Abbey: Benedictine abbey

 In 1114 Iona was seized by the King of Norway, who held it for fifty years before Somerled recaptured it, and invited renewed Irish involvement in 1164: this led to the construction of the central part of the cathedral.
 Ranald, Somerled's son, now the Lord of the Isles, in 1203 invited the Benedictine order to establish a new monastery, and an Augustinian Nunnery, on the Columban Monastery's foundations.
 Building work began on the new abbey church, on the site of Columba's original church.
 The following year, in 1204, the site was raided by a force led by two Irish bishops.
 This was a response by Ireland's Columban clergy to the loss of its connections and influence at this significant site founded by St Columba.

-The Iona Nunnery, a foundation of the Augustinian Order (one of only two in Scotland - the other is in Perth), was established south of the abbey buildings.
+The Iona Nunnery, a foundation by Somerled's daughter, Bethóc of the Augustinian Order, (one of only three in Scotland – the other two were in Perth and Teampull na Trionaid in North Uist), was established south of the abbey buildings.
 Graves of some of the early nuns remain, including that of a remarkable prioress, Anna Maclean, who died in 1543.
 Clearly visible under her outer robe is the rochet, a pleated surplice denoting the Augustinian Order.
 The nunnery buildings were rebuilt in the fifteenth century and fell into disrepair after the Reformation.

-The abbey church was substantially expanded in the fifteenth century, but following the Scottish Reformation, Iona along with numerous other abbeys throughout the British Isles were dismantled, and abandoned, their monks and libraries dispersed.
+The abbey church was substantially expanded in the fifteenth century by the Macdonald Lords of the Isles who considered it their spiritual seat and the church, their Cathedral of the Isles.
+Following the Scottish Reformation, Iona, along with numerous other abbeys throughout the British Isles, was dismantled, and abandoned, its monks and libraries dispersed.

 Modern abbey

-In 1899 the Duke of Argyll (the land of good deeds) transferred ownership of the ruined remains of the Abbey and Nunnery sites to the Iona Cathedral Trust, which undertook extensive restoration of the Abbey church.
+In 1899 the Duke of Argyll transferred ownership of the ruined remains of the Abbey and Nunnery sites to the Iona Cathedral Trust, which undertook extensive restoration of the Abbey church.
 In 1938, the inspiration of Reverend George MacLeod led a group that rebuilt the abbey and founded the Iona Community.
 The reconstruction was organised by the architect Ian Gordon Lindsay having generously been passed the project by his senior mentor and friend Reginald Fairlie.
 The surrounding buildings were also reconstructed during the 20th century by the Iona Community.
 This ecumenical Christian community continues to use the site to this day.

 The simple square font was added in 1908 and dedicated to the memory of the Very Rev Theodore Marshall DD, Moderator of the General Assembly of the Church of Scotland in that year.

 In 2000 the Iona Cathedral Trust handed over the care of the Abbey, Nunnery, and associated sites to Historic Scotland.

 In June 2021, the abbey reopened following a £3.75M renovation, fund-raised by the Iona Community over three years, and including a renewable energy system and high-speed broadband.